SnapPython/Learning_record/README.md

-# OpenCV_learning_record
+# Learning_record
-The learning progress of OpenCV
+The learning progress of OpenCV/ros2